 North of Springboork on County Road 14

 Bonarlaw's first name was Central Ontario Junction.
 The railway was first acquired by the Canadian Northern Railway, and was known as Big Springs, for the clear waters that fed Trout Creek, and for the water supply cosidered by locomotive engineers to be a mjor factor in deciding where to stop.
+The Big Springs also supplied a cheese factory, which, in 1898, was running full force under the management of Charles Linn, previously by James McComb., according to the Marmora Herald of May 12, of that year.
+There was also a cheese factory there that ran under the name "Maple Leaf", according to the Ontario Archives.
 The community was also known as Bell View (named after Mr. Bell) and subsequently merged into the Canadian National system, when the name changed to Bonarlaw, named for British Prime Minister Andrew Bonar Law.
 (Born in New Brunswick, he is the only British Prime Minister to have been born outside the British Isles.)

 The site was also referred to as "The Diamond" as the station was a junction point for the Canadian Pacific Havelock subdivision and the Canadian National Maynooth division.
 Before automobiles, the station was very busy with a daily train to and from Toronto, as well as an afternoon and night train over the C.P.R. tracks.
 The Maynooth railway line has been abandoned and converted to recreational/ snowmobile trails.
 CP Ottawa-Toronto trains called at Bonarlaw station as late as 1964.

 A painting by Stirling's Donald Armata - Bonarlow Station, also known as Central Ontario Junction

 Morley Chard remembers his grandfather Steenburgh had a contract the pick up the mail from the train, and going with him at 2:00 am to meet the train and get the mail.